Religion and Common Sense

 What is Religion?

-In order to be successful and attract followers a religious cult must have certain characteristics.
+In order to be successful and attract the most followers a religious cult must have certain characteristics.

 1. It must be socially progressive.

-Its leaders must create order and provide opportunities for wealth, power and freedom for its followers.
+Its founders must create order and provide opportunities for wealth, power and freedom for its followers.

 2. It must satisfy the human need for a higher transcendental truth.